build-on-aws/content/posts/sustainable-data-management-practices/03-transitioning-to-sustainable-data-management/index.md

 First, you need to define your sustainability goals.
 Organizational sustainability goals encompass decarbonization, waste reduction, water stewardship, and renewable energy adoption.
 For your data workloads, you focus on energy efficiency leading to decarbonization.

-You can create specific goals like *remove 100% idle resources in data workloads by `<date>`, right size compute resources for data processing jobs to use the fewest vCPUs possible by `<date>` or reduce storage space by 20% in the data lake by `<data>`*.
+You can create specific goals like *"remove 100% idle resources in data workloads"*, *"right size compute resources for data processing jobs to use the fewest vCPUs possible"*, or *"reduce storage space by 20% in the data lake"*.

 I am making up numbers here, you could assess a realistic goal for your business and follow a [SMART](https://business.adobe.com/blog/basics/smart-goals) format for the goals.